JaneliaSciComp/G4_Display_Tools/docs/pattern-generator.md

 This set of MATLAB scripts and GUIs can be used to design patterns (primarily for displaying motion, rather than pictures of objects) on a G4 display.
 Patterns are generated using the `G4_Pattern_Generator.m` script based on input parameters that describe the desired motion.
 These scripts output two types of pattern files: The first type is a .mat file which contains the created pattern matrix (named `Pats`) and all the pattern parameters so that it can be easily read back into MATLAB.
 The second type is a .pat file containing a binary vector of the pattern that can be quickly accessed by the Display Controller.
 Only the .pat file is necessary to be displayed on a G4 arena, though the .mat file is needed to be easily loaded back into MATLAB for viewing, debugging, or for creating experiments with the [G4 Protocol Designer](protocol-designer.md).

+Note: These scripts include filepaths in the code which must be present on the computer being used.
+If using this software on the arena computer with the file system set up as described in our setup instructions, it should work fine.
+However, if you want to use this to create patterns or functions on another computer or personal laptop, you will need to edit the filepaths in the code before using the software.
+A description of how to do this can be found in the [tutorial](pattern-generator_generate_tutorial.md).
+Additionally, while this software can be used on Windows or MacOS, it has not been tested on Linux systems.
+{:.warning}

 ## Mapping the display pixel coordinates in 3D

 [![Coordinate conventions](assets/coordinate-conventions.png){:.ifr}](assets/coordinate-conventions.pdf)